neil7057/all-about-autism/README.md

 -   Open each hyperlink on each page and check that it is a valid URL and opens in a new page.

--   Check on desktop, tablet and mobile.
+-   Checked on desktop, tablet and mobile.

 -   ### Footer Social Media Icons / Links

-Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a 'grow' hover affect of the orange branding color.
+Testing was performed on the Font Awesome Social Media icons in the footer to ensure that each one opened in a new tab and that each one had a 'grow' hover effect.

 Each item opened a new tab when clicked as expected and correct hover effect was present.